 Property Description Display name Display name for the synchronization project.
-Script language Language in which the scripts for this synchronization project are written.
+Script language Language in which the scripts for this synchronization project are

+Property Description written.
 Enable shadow copy The synchronization project can be additionally saved in the database as an XML definition.
 Afterward, the synchronization project is only loaded from this XML definition.
 The project loads noticeably faster.
 NOTE: The shadow copy does not contain any changes that were made directly in the database and not in the Synchronization Editor.
-Only if the synchronization The shadow copy is only created if the synchronization project is active.
+Only if the synchronization project is active The shadow copy is only created if the synchronization project is active.

-Property Description

-project is active

 Description Text field for additional explanation.

-- Specifying the script language in synchronization projects on page 71 - Improving loading performance on page 65
+- Specifying the script language in synchronization projects on page 76 - Improving loading performance on page 67